 Passenger Movement Charge (PMC)

-The Passenger Movement Charge (PMC) is a $60 Australian (AUD) cost for the departure of a person from Australia for another country, whether or not the person returns to Australia.
-The PMC was introduced in July 1995 replacing Departure Tax, and is administered by the Department of Home Affairs (the Department) under the Passenger Movement Charge Act 1978 and collected under the Passenger Movement Charge Collection Act 1978.
+The Passenger Movement Charge (PMC) is an A$70 cost for the departure of a person from Australia to another country regardless of whether the person returns to Australia.
+The PMC was introduced in July 1995 replacing the Departure Tax, and is administered by the Department of Home Affairs (the Department) under the Passenger Movement Charge Act 1978 and collected under the Passenger Movement Charge Collection Act 1978.

 How is PMC collected?